Social Security Disability

 • Please enter a message.

-If you are unable to continue working due to an injury or disability, it is important to remember that you have options.
-Attorney Hugh Field works tirelessly to ensure that you and your family have access to the resources you need.
-Whether you are applying for the first time and need help filling out the proper paperwork, or you have been denied and are looking for guidance through the appeals process, our Iowa disability lawyer is committed to providing high-quality legal services.
+If you are unable to work due to a medical condition, you may be eligible for Social Security Disability benefits, and legal guidance can help you understand your options.
+Attorney Hugh Field works tirelessly to help ensure that you and your family have access to the resources you need.
+Whether you are applying for the first time and need help filling out the proper paperwork or you have been denied and are looking for guidance through the appeals process, our Iowa disability lawyer is committed to providing high-quality legal services.